miac-research/dl-brainstem/README.md

 ### MD_GRU algorithm using Docker

 ```
-# 1. Pull the image
+# 1. Pull the image into your local registry
 docker pull ghcr.io/miac-research/brainstem-mdgrut:{version}

 # 2. Run inference on a T1w image using GPU (flag --gpus all)